Regions

 Most popular varieties: Traminer, Muscat Ottonel, Riesling, Chardonnay, Furmint, Irsai Olivér, Harslevelu, Chersegi, Cabernet Sauvignon, Merlot, Saperavi, Pinot Noir, Zweigelt, Blaufränkisch.

-There are many resort towns, thermal springs and even salt mining.
-This is a historical region, it was here that the Zaporozhian Sich, the main center of the Ukrainian Cossacks, was located.
+A developing winemaking zone with highly favorable climate conditions for viticulture, especially near the Azov Sea coast This is a historical region, it was here that the Zaporizhian Sich, the main center of the Ukrainian Cossacks, was located.

 Crimea